7 Steps to Prepare You For Astral Projection BEFORE You Begin

 Choose whichever exit method works best for you to set yourself up for success once you reach the vibrational stage.
 If it feels strange or odd to roll forward out of your body, for example, choose a different method.
 Go with what feels easiest, safest and within your control.

 So many comments on my astral projection sessions describe not knowing whether it is the astral self or physical self moving.
 To counter this confusion, I recommend covering your arms and hands with a sheet or blanket so that when you think the astral body is moving, you can verify this with a simple sensory check.

 Practice moving and feeling the texture of the blanket or sheet before you begin your hypnosis session.
 Note the sensations and even sounds.
 Feel the texture and embed it in your memory so you can easily differentiate your astral body movements from your physical body movements.

-5. Practice Regularly, But Stop "Trying" So Hard
+5. Establish a Regular Astral Projection Practice, But Stop "Trying" So Hard

 Some people may have been trying for months or years to achieve their first astral projection, but it is the very word "try" itself is that is the block.
 The problem with "trying" is that it implies significant conscious effort and, with that, tension.

 Conscious effort means you are not letting your subconscious take control.
 But for you to be able to release the astral body, your conscious mind needs to take a virtual step back, to be asleep or in theta state.